mtntruong/AGTC/README.md

 conda activate agtc
 ```
 If you want to change the environment name, edit the first line of `env.yml` before creating the environment.

+### Data preprocessing
+Please see the scripts in `Data-Preparation` folder in each task.
+Note that the data for HDR imaging have not been uploaded yet.

 ## Training
 ```